asharbutt/Research/docs/Stochastic Calculus/BrownianMotion.md

 ## Brownian Motion
 We can now formally define a Brownian Motion.
 Suppose we have a probability space $$(\Omega, \Digamma, P)$$, and we have a continious function W(t) where $$t \geq 0$$ that satisfies W(0) = 0.
 Then W(t) is a brownian motion if it satisfies the following conditions:
 1. The Increments are independent
-2. The Increments are normally distributed with mean 0 and variance change in time
+2. The Increments are normally distributed with mean 0 and variance t

 The important difference between a Brownian Motion and a scaled symmetrical random walk is that the random walk is only approximately normal, whereas the Brownian Motion is exactly normal.

 ### Levy's characterization of Brownian Motion
-Levy's theorem characterizes Brownian Motions such that any stochastic process which fulfils these conditions can be called a brownian motion.
+Levy's theorem characterizes Brownian Motions such that any stochastic process which fulfills these conditions can be identified as a brownian motion.

 Assume a stochastic process X on a probability space (\Pi, \Digamma, P) such that $X_0 = 0$.
 Then X is a brownian motion if:
 1. X is a local martingale on the filtration